julianibarz/codespeak/README.md

 Live version: https://codespeak.julianibarz.com

-This is an attempt at having a web-based terminal that is controlled by voice so that you can code anywhere (with your tablet, laptop), with your voice, and with just a web browser.
+This is an attempt to have a web-based terminal that is controlled by voice so that you can code anywhere (with your tablet, laptop), with your voice, and with just a web browser.

 As a person who's been struggling with [RSI](https://www.nhs.uk/conditions/repetitive-strain-injury-rsi/),